top of page

 Guidelines and Eligibility

-• Commitment to the program for a 12-month period
+• Commitment to the program for 12 months

 • Commit to budgeting, counseling, tithing, and transparency